winhamwr/ci-infrastructure/README.md

 We've got plenty of things to improve, so pull requests are very welcome.

-Future plans exists as github issues, so feel free to file issues if you'd like to see something.
+Future plans live at github issues, so feel free to file issues if you'd like to see something.